 - $23,050 -- Cultivating Connections Montana in Hamilton was awarded a grant to create the “Veggie Brigade” a new inter-generational project to aid Ravalli County seniors who want help with gardening and are willing to grow food to donate back to the community.
 Youth Farm interns will be paired with seniors in the community who are willing to host weekly garden visits to their own yards growing “more salads for seniors”.

-AARP Community Challenge grant projects will be funded in all 50 states, Washington, D.C., Puerto Rico, and the U.S. Virgin Islands.
+AARP Community Challenge grant projects are funded in all 50 states, Washington, D.C., Puerto Rico, and the U.S. Virgin Islands.
 True to the program’s quick-action nature, projects must be completed by November 30, 2022.

 This year, AARP is bolstering its investment of affordable and adaptable housing solutions in response to the national housing crisis.
 With additional funding support from Toyota Motor North America, the program is also increasing its support of projects that improve mobility innovation and transportation options.

 The grant program is part of AARP’s nationwide Livable Communities initiative, which supports the efforts of cities, towns, neighborhoods and rural areas to become great places to live for people of all ages.

 Since 2017, AARP Montana has awarded 34 Community Challenge grants totaling $317,780 to nonprofit organizations and government entities across the state.

 View the full list of national grantees and their project descriptions at aarp.org/communitychallenge and learn more about AARP’s livable communities work at aarp.org/livable.